Leer en Español

 A clear bowl filled with pastry cream.

-How to Make Pastry Cream
+Pastry Cream

-Learn how to make pastry cream, a classic French stirred custard (crème pâtissière) used it to fill cakes, pastries, tarts, and pies.
+Learn how to make Pastry Cream, a classic French stirred custard (crème pâtissière) used it to fill cakes, pastries, tarts, and pies.
 It's delicious plain or try one of my flavor suggestions.

 Prep Time 5 minutes